thefuriousengineer/Independent-Evaluation/README.md

 **SESSION TWO**

 1. Evaluation Session Two: the presentation and tutorial provided to all 3 respondents individually
-2. Evaluation Session Two Script: he script used in the second session's tutorial (ensuring each respondent received the same instructions)
+2. Evaluation Session Two Script: the script used in the second session's tutorial (ensuring each respondent received the same instructions)
+3. Session Two Instructions: the instructions which the three independent experts were asked to follow on completion of the first tutorial
-3. xx
+4. xx